 To be eligible for these payments:

-- You must have selected at least one area in Cardiff where there is a high availability of the size property you need.
+• You must have selected at least 1 area in Cardiff where there is a high availability of the size property you need.

-- You must be registered and have a live account on
+• You must be registered and have a live account on Homeswapper.

-If your house has adaptations to help with a disability, we will work with
+If your needs to be adapted to help with a disability, we will work with Cardiff Accessible Homes to:

 You may be entitled to £250 from the Discretionary Housing Payments fund to help with your removal costs.